LiskArchive/lisk-sdk/framework/src/modules/README.md

     public actions: Actions = {};

     /**
-     * Actions are functions registered to the framework and will be subscribable from the plugins.
+     * Events are functions registered to the framework and will be subscribable from the plugins.
      */
     public events: string[] = [];